 I tell this story to show that nothing has to disturb our peace.
 When something does disturb our peace we usually think that someone did something to us.
 To a person that is me.
 Or that our circumstances say something about this me.
 But in our deepest essence we are not a person and the more we realize that, the more we will be undisturbed.

-When we are not perfectly happy and at peace there is always a part in us triggered.
-This means that a trauma part in us, that hasn’t been worked through, is stuck in the past and believes something that is not real.
+When we are not perfectly happy and at peace, there is always a part in us that is triggered.
+This means that a trauma part in us that hasn’t been worked through, is stuck in the past and believes something that is not real.
 For example if we get triggered by somebody shouting at us.
 This seems a reasonable thing to get triggered about, and our minds will find all sorts of blame and reasons and indignation to be upset.
 But if we realize what is really happening then we might feel different.

 The person who is shouting at us is obviously upset.
 We get upset too because a part of us that has been shouted at in the past gets triggered.
 The part that has not been worked through in us about being shouted at, feels the shouting is about them doing something wrong.
 Or it is a part that has been hurt in the past that feels scared.

 If somebody shouts at us and we have no residue trauma in us, we won’t get triggered.
 We don’t connect it to something about us, but instead see that the shouter is upset.
 We might say, ‘Hey I don’t want to be shouted at,’ since being shouted at doesn’t feel great.
 Or we ask “Hey, what’s up, why are you shouting?”

 I had someone shouting at me once and I saw his pain and said “Oh sweetie, are you ok?’ and opened my arms.
 He collapsed in my arms crying.